PyJobShop

 Name of the resource.

-class Task(job: int | None = None, earliest_start: int = 0, latest_start: int = MAX_VALUE, earliest_end: int = 0, latest_end: int = MAX_VALUE, fixed_duration: bool = True, name: str = '')
+class Task(job: int | None = None, earliest_start: int = 0, latest_start: int = 4398046511104, earliest_end: int = 0, latest_end: int = 4398046511104, allow_idle: bool = False, allow_breaks: bool = False, optional: bool = False, *, name: str = '')

-Simple dataclass for storing task related data.
+Simple dataclass for storing task-related data.

 Parameters: